apache/activemq-artemis/docs/user-manual/en/configuration-index.md

     <mask-password>true</mask-password>
     <cluster-password>masked_password</cluster-password>

-When ActiveMQ reads the cluster-password it will initialize the NewDecoder and use it to decode "mask\_password".
+When Apache ActiveMQ reads the cluster-password it will initialize the NewDecoder and use it to decode "mask\_password".
 It also process all passwords using the new defined decoder.